What Causes Cerebral Palsy?

 Statistics About the Effects of Premature Birth

-- For babies between 23 and 26 weeks, every extra day in the womb increases their chance of survival by 2 to 4 percent.
+- For babies between 23 and 26 weeks, every extra day in the womb increases their chance of survival by 2% to 4%.

 - About 9 out of 10 babies born at 28 weeks survive, but many of them have serious health problems, such as vision and hearing problems, feeding and digestive problems, respiratory problems or cerebral palsy.